gpsgroup/suche/README.md

 After you index the webpage, it will extract more URLs and you can repeat the crawl process as long as you want.

+For dictionary, download http://sourceforge.net/projects/suchefiles/files/dictionary.zip/download, rename the extracted file to dictionary.txt and place it in the scripts folder.
+Then, do

+   ./dictseed.sh